Experienced Commercial Engaging Pragmatic Creative

 Brand and Reputation

 T he marriage of creativity and commerce is often rocky.
 Creating something new and monetising it is fraught with risks.
-Whether drafting initial agreements or settling disputes, the mediation process is appropriate and effective because it can take account of nuances and build pragmatic and imaginative solutions.
+Whether drafting initial agreements or settling disputes, the mediation process is appropriate and effective because it can take account of nuances and build pragmatic and creative solutions.

 Family Business